ghulamali17/ghulamali17/README.md

 - **Saylani Mass IT Training (SMIT) Web & App Development Course**: Diving into practical, industry-relevant challenges to level up my development expertise.

 ## 🧠 What Drives Me
-I’m all about tackling complex problems with clean, efficient code, staying on top of new tech trends, and continuously sharpening my craft to deliver impactful solutions.
+I’m all about tackling complex problems with clean, efficient code, staying on top of new tech trends, and continuously sharpening my skills to deliver impactful solutions.

 ## 🔍 What I’m Seeking
 I’m excited to explore internship or job opportunities, freelance projects, or open-source collaborations where I can contribute my skills and grow as a developer.
 Got an idea?
 Let’s talk!